mhahn2003/bc21/README.md

 - Price calculation with unit count and influence

 Order:
-2. still symmetry bug
-3. allocate some muckrakers to explore instead of all congregating to ec - fix the surrounding bug with high passabilities since the cooldown only applies when rc.isReady
+3. allocate some muckrakers to explore instead of all congregating to ec
 4. why is every muckraker 1 cost?
 4. signal big polis near ECs to either more poli reinforcements or more muckraker reinforcements
 5. need to space our muckrakers more even still: analyze better muckraker micro, probably wololo